bretuobay/mvvm-core/README.md

 # MVVM Web Library

+## Status: Repository will be archived.
+All codebase is now part of Web Loom: https://github.com/bretuobay/web-loom

 A framework-agnostic web library for building robust client-side applications using the Model-View-ViewModel (MVVM) pattern.
 This library leverages the power of **RxJS** for reactive data flow and **Zod** for strong data validation, aiming to simplify state management and API interactions across various frontend frameworks like React, Angular, and Vue.

 ---